MKTHEPLUGG/edge-cloud/README.md

 ## Sections

 ### 1. [Build](./build)
-This folder is used to hold all the scripts and configs for creating our custom images with packer
+This folder is used to hold all the scripts and configs for creating our custom images with hashicorp's ``Packer``
 ### 2. [docs](./docs)
 This folder holds all the documentation related to the Mikeshop project.
 ### 3. [manifests](./manifests)